 The 4 Phases of Pole Barn Construction

-You need to make sure that you are aware of your post frame builder’s construction process.
-What steps are they going to take to ensure that your experience is smooth from start to finish?
-Are you going to have to worry about the nitty-gritty details, or do they have a main point of contact who will keep you up-to-date with what’s going on?
-Make sure you look for the following information:
+Before you go too far, you must be aware of your post frame builder’s construction process.
+What steps will they take to ensure your experience is seamless from start to finish?
+Do you have to handle the nitty-gritty details, or will you receive updates from a Project Manager?

 - Site preparation

-- Financing (if necessary)
+- Financing options (if necessary)

-- Approximate start time
+- Approximate start date

 - Change orders (if applicable)